tip-org/tools-paper/paper.md

 We then define the list `map` function by pattern matching.
 The `par` construct is used to introduce polymorphism.
 Both `match` and `par` are proposed for inclusion in SMT-LIB 2.6 [@smtlib26].
-To support functions like `head`, a `match` expression may have missing cases, in which case its value is unspecified.
+To support partial functions like `head`, a `match` expression may have missing cases, in which case its value is unspecified.
 The syntax for higher-order functions is a TIP extension and we discuss it below.